puchen8229/EMPBOOTSTRP/README.md

 Using EMPBOOTSTRP to run a statistical test consists of the following
 steps:

-      step 1: set up a Model skeleton with assigned H_PARAM, PARAM, resid (or RD) values.
+      step 1: set up a Model skeleton with assigned H_PARAM, PARAM, resid values.
+For RD="resid" given resid will be used, otherwise resid will be generated.
-      Step 2: Implementation of dgp, est, prp functions (select is optional.)
+      Step 2: implementation of dgp, est, prp functions (select is optional.)
       Step 3: obtain an estimable Model skeleton DGP as the output of dgp(Model,T,M).
 For empirical application replace GDP$ENDOG by the empirical data.
       Step 4: obtain a complete Model EST as the output of est(Model=DGP).
       Step 5: obtain the test statistic values (Cshareo) by setting Cshareo = prp(Model=EST,PRP.PARAM)